source4societyorg/SCEPTER-Core/README.md

 This is the core SCEPTER application and base for starting your projects using the SCEPTER framework

-To setup, fork this repository and then clone onto your machine, then run `yarn install`.
-We recommend using the --recursive flag.
-Alternatively you can clone the repository directly and then change the remote to point to your (empty) project repository.
-Here is an example:

-  git clone git@github.com:source4societyorg/SCEPTER-Core --recursive

-If you do not use the `--recursive` flag, be sure to run `git submodule update --init` to clone the submodule repositories.

 Contributors welcome!
 Email accounts@source4society.org for questions about how to contribute.

+## Why SCEPTER?

+SCEPTER is useful for organizing various micro-services and user interfaces within and across projects.
+The goal of the SCEPTER is to provide a framework for quickly setting up modern applications of any type based on a serverless architecture while promoting modularity and service reuse.

+SCEPTER depends heavily on [Serverless.com](Serverless.com) for rapid cross-service setup and deployment, as well as production ready boilerplate code such as [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate).
+SCEPTER commands are designed to simplify the coordinated deployment of these services and user interfaces as well as try to ease some of the difficulties of working with `git submodules`

 ## System Requirements

-Currently this project is being developed on Ubuntu 16.04.
+Currently this project has been tested primarily with /bin/bash for Ubuntu 16.04 and powershell for Windows 10.
 We would like to eventually support a wider number of systems and contributions to this effect are welcome.

+`git` at least version 1.9 should be installed, as well as `yarn`.

-Due to limitations at the cloud providers, we are limited to `nodejs v6.10`.
-We reccommend using [nvm](https://github.com/creationix/nvm) to switch between different versions of nodejs on your machine.
+See the [Serverless framework](https://serverless.com) provider specific limitations for which version of nodejs to install as different providers have different limitations.
+We recommend using [nvm](https://github.com/creationix/nvm) to switch between different versions of nodejs on your machine if you can.

-We also rely on [yarn](https://yarnpkg.com/en/) currently, but will plan on dropping down to pure npm and possibly support other package managers in the future.

 It is also a good idea to familiarize yourself with [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) as the framework relies heavily on them, although much effort has been made to simplify some of the submodule commands.

 This project makes use of the [Serverless Framework](http://serverless.com)

+## Setup

+To setup, fork this repository and then clone onto your machine.
+We recommend using the --recursive flag.
+Alternatively you can clone the repository directly and then change the remote to point to your (empty) project repository.
+Here is an example:

+  git clone git@github.com:source4societyorg/SCEPTER-Core --recursive

+If you do not use the `--recursive` flag, be sure to run `git submodule update --init` to clone the submodule repositories.
+This will pull down the default commands.
+Once your project is setup, run `yarn install` to pull node dependencies and `yarn test` for good measure.

+Start by creating a `credentials.json` in your `config` folder.

+If you are using powershell, add a `parameters.json` file to the config folder with the following setup:

+    {
+        "shell": "powershell"
+    }

 ## Credentials

-To get started, you will need to add credentials.json to your config folder.
+To get started, you will need to add `credentials.json` to your config folder.
 These should not be checked into your project repository as they contain sensitive information.
+You may need to review the [Serverless.com AWS Credentials Guide](https://serverless.com/framework/docs/providers/aws/guide/credentials/) to learn how to obtain these credentials.
 Here is an example setup for AWS:

     {
         "environments": {